mfisher5/ClimateAdaptationQNMs/README.md

 #### Replicating Fisher et al. (2025)

 1. Produce Figure 1 using the `data/dia/figures/StatusQuo_HABhi_Fig1.dia` object.
-You can also find dia objects for Fig S.. in the `data/dia/figures` folder.
+You can also find dia objects for Fig S1-3. in the `data/dia/figures` folder.
 These are formatted versions of the full dia objects that are read into R in (2)

 2. Run `scripts/01_StatusQuo_Strat_x_HABhi` to produce the output for section 3.1. *What HAB impacts are intensified / limited across adaptation strategies?*
 		Input: QNMs as Dia objects from `data/dia`.